hodeman/stiga_mower/README.txt

 To fix:
 - Status of mower is not working
+- Ability to stop it while going to start point.
+- Note: stop buttin is actually "return to base"
 - It seems that the stop button only works if mower is actually mowing, not when calculation route or driving towars starting points (for now)
 - Names instead of UUID in inpout selector
 - More functionalities